srimugunthan/LinuxCkpttRecover/README.md

 "sysctl -w kernel.randomize_va_space=0"

+cat /proc/sys/kernel/randomize_va_space
+0 for no randomization
+1 for conservative randomization
+2 for full randomization

 When you run the controller executable, it asks for your program.c that you want to run-checkpoint-and-continue it produces a.out after linking with the checkpoint.c and recover.c